BeWaterXYZ/builder-board/README.md

 # Builder Board

+> !!! this is an old version, the new version could be seen in [https://github.com/BeWaterXYZ/bewater-frontend](https://github.com/BeWaterXYZ/bewater-frontend)

 Builder Board is a platform that showcases and tracks developer contributions and project activities in the Web3 ecosystem.
 It provides insights into projects, developers, and their impact on the blockchain space.

 ## Features